jkent/pybot/README.md

 For reload and unload, the "bang" means force.
 Use with caution.

+#### song

+Choose a random song from the text file "tunes" in the data directory.

+    !Song
+    !song

+Bot will reply in any channel it is joined to or Private Message.

 #### twitter

 Parse URLs, get latest user tweet, and search keywords on Twitter.